 - on your personal domain

-Posted by only three indieweb sites, worthy of consideration for post type discovery
+Posted by only three indieweb sites, analyze markup for patterns to document as "How to"

 Posted by only a couple of indieweb sites so far